-“Christian men should stand to the death for the maintenance of Christ’s gospel, and the true understanding thereof, obtained by holy life, and great study, and not set their faith nor trust in sinful prelates, and their accursed clerks, nor in their understanding of the Holy Writ, for with their worldly life and pride they are unable to see the truth thereof.
+“Christian men should stand to the death for the maintenance of Christ’s gospel, and the true understanding thereof, obtained by holy life, and great study, and not set their faith nor trust in sinful prelates, and their accursed clerks, nor in their understanding of the Holy Writ, for with their worldly life and pride they are unable to see the truth thereof."
 (The Tracts and Treatises of Wycliffe, John Wycliffe p.
 61.)

 Protestant theologians in other countries also believed that the Bible should be given to all in their own tongue.
-These included Erasmus, Luther and Lefevre.
+These included Erasmus, Luther, and Lefevre.

 Erasmus the Translator of Mysteries

 Erasmus worked with several ancient Greek manuscripts and the Latin Vulgate, along with Valla’s Notes on the New Testament, for a decade, until he produced a Greek translation that did not contain the errors of the Latin Vulgate.
 This was the first Greek New Testament to be printed by the press.
-Erasmus did not expect every person to be able read this Greek Bible, but he knew it would provide an accurate text for many other translators to use.
+Erasmus did not expect every person to be able to read this Greek Bible, but he knew it would provide an accurate text for many other translators to use.
 Erasmus said:

 Luther of Germany

 Luther was forced to spend a year in hiding at Wartburg Castle after refusing to yield to Romish authorities on the superiority of the Scriptures.
 It was providential that opposition was created to force him into hiding, for during that time he worked on translating a German New Testament from Erasmus’ Greek Text.
 Later, he translated the Old Testament as well.
 This German Bible could now be read by all German people, thus making the “priesthood of all believers” more of a reality.
-Now the German merchant could study the Scriptures, apply it to his life, and even measure the words of the priest against the words he read in his own Bible, finding truth.
+Now the German merchant could study the Scriptures, apply them to his life, and even measure the words of the priest against the words he read in his own Bible, finding truth.

 Historian D’Aubigne writes of Luther’s translation: